 Put another way, it’s nice to wish you could live in a certain country, but you’ll need to confirm if they’ll let you in – and let you work.

 It doesn’t have to be as difficult as it may first seem though.
 For example, if you’re working in some sort of field where you can make money online, various countries offer visas targeted primarily at digital nomads but that are basically for anyone who can work remotely.
-Check out the options offered for Germany, Estonia and Georgia as some good starting points.

 Alternatively, in places like Australia, there’s actually a list of jobs that allow foreign workers to obtain a work visa more readily.
 There are a ton of options on this list, ranging from accountants to hairstylists to more niche ones like air-conditioning and refrigeration mechanics.
 This means that there’s a decent probability that a job in your field is waiting for you on that list too.